 2. What do you think would happen if the cotton wool had been left dry?

-If the cotton wool had been left dry then the seeds will not sprout.
+If the cotton wool had been left dry, then the seeds would not sprout.

 3. In which direction did the roots grow?
 And the stem?